Why Language Learning Should Be Your Top Resolution This Year

 Perhaps it’s true that starry-eyed goal-setting, enhanced by the fanfare of fireworks and booze, is for overly earnest dorks who got straight A’s in every subject and are now thirsty for even loftier personal development milestones.

-Perhaps it’s also true that resolutions are a form of passing the buck, of tricking yourself into feeling really good about what you’re never going to seriously attempt.
+Perhaps it’s also true that New Year’s resolutions are a form of passing the buck, of tricking yourself into feeling really good about what you’re never going to seriously attempt.
 After all, why wait until Jan.
 1?
 If you were really serious about unseating your local bar’s pun tournament heavyweight, you would have at least started brushing up on your dad jokes by now.

-Nevertheless, we here at Babbel have a bold claim to make, and it’s that language learning is the ideal New Year’s resolution.
+Nevertheless, we here at Babbel have a bold claim to make, and it’s that language learning is the ideal resolution.
 For one, it’s probably more realistic (and sustainable) than striving to lose weight.
-It’s also more honest than "being nicer to your in-laws."
+It’s also more honest than “being nicer to your in-laws.”
 Beyond that, language learning comes with innumerable fun side effects that can actually tie into your other resolutions, like traveling or exercising more (really!).

 Let us explain.

 It’s challenging enough to be exciting, and possible enough to attain.
 Most people who resist language learning hesitate because they’re under the faulty assumption that they don’t have the time.
-For one, it’s actually more effective to study in manageable, 15 to 20 minute chunks each day than it is to bludgeon your brain for five hours once a week.
+For one, it’s actually more effective to study in manageable, 10 to 15 minute chunks each day than it is to bludgeon your brain for five hours once a week.
 Even better news: Babbel’s language-learning app allows you to knock out your lessons on the fly.
 Here’s an entire list of idle times in your day you could dedicate to learning on your phone.

 It changes your entire mental outlook — and even your brain chemistry.
 Studies have suggested that language learning can prevent dementia and Alzheimer’s, improve your memory, boost your focus, and provide many other mental enhancements that can help you achieve the goals on your list.
 If nothing else, it’ll make you happier.
 Learning new vocab activates the reward center of your brain, which means language learning is basically the same thing as eating cake.
 How’s that for a New Year’s diet hack?